• About Lovely Etc.

 These two things really kept most of the DIY versions I saw from looking like the real thing.

 The photo canvases you can buy look amazing – like genuine works of art.
 They just happen to be way out of my budget.
-Even when you find an awesome deal, once you factor in shipping they cost a ton.

 I am super excited to tell you I figured out how to make a DIY photo canvas that is both wrapped and textured like the real thing for only ten bucks each!